brandonhenry/TekkenTrainer/README.md

 5. Once injected, press `Tab` to open the UI.

-(If use the above commands to run `irony_injector.exe` before starting the game, the launch will stall, making the game never start up.)
+(If you use the above commands to run `irony_injector.exe` before starting the game, the launch will stall, making the game never start up.)

 ## Building From Source

 Take a look inside the [build.zig.zon](./build.zig.zon) file.
-Under the property `.minimum_zig_version` there is a version of the Zig programming language that the project is compatible with.
+Under the property `.zig_version` there is a version of the Zig programming language that the project is to be compiled with.
-Install that version of the ZIG compiler onto your machine using [the official Zig tutorial](https://ziglang.org/learn/getting-started).
+Install that version of the ZIG compiler onto your machine using the [official Zig tutorial](https://ziglang.org/learn/getting-started).

-Make sure that your version of the Zig compiler matches the `.minimum_zig_version`, execute:
+Make sure that your version of the Zig compiler matches the `.zig_version`, execute:

 ```bash
 zig version